First time on BRIDGE? You must complete the "Required Course! Complete Your Registration Here Before Adding Items to Your Cart and Checking Out!!"

 See All Upcoming Sessions

 This course initiates the purpose and direction of student-teacher relations to fully conceptualize teaching and learning in this context.
 Fundamental understanding of building relationships, communication practices, student teacher needs, strategies and planning for collaborative efforts, and recognition of professional teaching attributes will form the core of this course.
-This course will run from August 25 - December 4, 2024.
+This course will run from January 13 - May 2, 2025.
 Those whose student teachers have split placements (fine arts, SPED, etc.) may also register for this course; there is a condensed course schedule recommended for split placements. *This is a dual-enrollment course.
-You must also be enrolled through USD: https://aceware.usd.edu/wconnect/CourseStatus.awp?&course=24FA-97763 The registration deadline is September 3, 2024 **Please note that while there are 33 modules, many modules can be completed in ten minutes or less.
+You must also be enrolled through USD: EDFN 592 UE1 28707 Cooperating Teacher Experience https://aceware.usd.edu/wconnect/CourseStatus.awp?&course=25SP-28707 The registration deadline is January 21, 2025 **Please note that while there are 33 modules, many modules can be completed in ten minutes or less.
 The total estimated time commitment for this course is 15 hours.
 Read more

 Shopping Cart